wp-plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.7.12 (10/02/2010) =
+* Bugfix: Fallback for deactivate profile.php on roles smaller administration
+* Bugfix: Redirect from Dashboard on different roles
+* Maintenance: small changes on code

 = v1.7.11 (09/24/2010) =
 * Bugfix: for WP < 3.0; function get_post_type_object() is not exist